redeclipse/oldsvnbf/data/textures/readme.txt

     Released as Public Domain Royalty Free Clipart

 zoom.png
-    Created by Theso, posted at http://www.quadropolis.us/node/2680
+    Created by Theso (johniwas@gmail.com), http://www.quadropolis.us/node/2680
     Use it however you wish, but credit would be greatly appreciated.

-contact: johniwas@gmail.com

 All other files in this directory are:
     (C) 2007-2010 Blood Frontier Team, all rights reserved.